 - Increase in antibodies.

-Although no clinical research has been conducted on the effects of meditation on the tremor of ET, Elan D. Louis, MD, MS, professor of neurology and epidemiology, College of Physicians and Surgeons and Mailman School of Public Health, Columbia University, New York, says meditation may help.
+Although no clinical research has been conducted on the effects of meditation on the tremor of ET, Elan D. Louis, MD, MS, Professor of Neurology and Neurotherapeutics, University of Texas Southwestern Medical Center, says meditation may help.